 The firm tends to focus on early-stage investments (typically Series A), across Europe and Israel.

-It most recently raised a £440 million fund in May 2019 and has $3 billion in funds under management in Europe.
+It raised a £440 million fund in May 2019 and has $3 billion in funds under management in Europe.

-Headed up by the investor and entrepreneur Dominic Perks and fifth-generation financier Richard Hambro, London-based Hambro Perks focuses on global investments in fast growing technology companies.
+Headed up by the investor and entrepreneur Dominic Perks and fifth-generation financier Rupert Hambro, London-based Hambro Perks focuses on global investments in fast-growing technology companies.

-It has a portfolio of more than 40 companies, including Muzmatch, Pi-Top, Seenit and Perks' own Laundrapp.
+It has a portfolio of more than 40 companies, including Muzmatch, Pi-Top, and Seenit.

 Based in Edinburgh, Par Equity is one of the leading Scottish venture capital firms.
 It specialises in healthcare technology, fintech, IT and consumer companies and tends to invest in early-stage companies.